Adversarial Attacks against Binary Similarity Systems: Threat Model and Problem Definition

 \subsection{Threat Model}

+The focus of this work is to create adversarial instances that attack a model at inference time (i.e., we do not investigate attacks at training time).
 Following the description provided in Section \ref{sec:NNThreats}, we consider two different attack scenarios: respectively, a black-box and a white-box one.
 In the first case, the adversary has no knowledge of the target binary similarity model; nevertheless, they can perform an unlimited number of queries to observe the output produced by the model.
 In the second case, we assume that the attacker has perfect knowledge of the target binary similarity model.